gohugoio/hugo/content/content-management/archetypes.md

 If you wish to use archetypes that ship with a theme, the `theme` field must be specified in your [configuration file](/getting-started/configuration/).
 {{% /note %}}

-## Choosing Your Archetype's Front Matter Format
+## Choose Your Archetype's Front Matter Format

 By default, `hugo new` content files include front matter in the TOML format regardless of the format used in `archetypes/*.md`.